 The Forgotten God

 The title is probably over stated, but after you read this paper you should understand why I chose this title.
-The God I’m referring to is the Creator of the world and the heavens above, He created us, sustains our existence and showers us with gifts, daily, even though we take most all of His gifts for granted.
-To be more direct, first, what has been forgotten by the majority of the Christian community is His personal name, even though we may recognize the name, it’s not on our lips or in our thoughts, this name of course, is Jehovah (most common English translation of the Tetragrammaton).
+The God I’m referring to is the Creator of the world we live in and the heavens above, He created us, sustains our existence and showers us with gifts, daily, even though we take most all of His gifts for granted.
+First, what has been forgotten by the majority of the Christian community is His personal name, even though we may recognize the name, it’s not in our thoughts nor on our lips, this name of course, is "Jehovah" (most common English translation of the Tetragrammaton).
 Jesus included (by inspired) His Father’s name over 6700 times in the Old Testament for us to use and remember, and Jesus mentions this, “I revealed Your name to the men whom You gave to Me out of the world.
 They were Yours, and You gave them to Me and they have kept Your word.”
 (John 17:6).
 God Himself glorified His name, “Father, glorify Your name.
 Then a voice came out of the heaven: I both glorify it and again I will glorify it.”
 (John 12:28).
 Despite these verses and many more, this is usually news to most Christians.
-We are familiar with the name Jehovah, not because we read it in our Bibles or hear it spoken from the pulpit, mostly because of the denomination, Jehovah’s Witnesses.
-Verse 1, Chapter 14 in Revelations says “And I saw and behold, the Lamb standing on Mt Zion!
+We are familiar with the name Jehovah, not because we read it in our Bibles or hear it spoken from the pulpit, but mostly because of the denomination named, "Jehovah’s Witnesses".
+Chapter 14 Verse 1, in Revelations says “And I saw and behold, the Lamb standing on Mt.
+Zion!
 And with Him were 144,000 with the name of His (Jesus) Father (Jehovah) having been written on their foreheads.”
 (Revelation 1:14).
 Jesus doesn’t say in the back of their minds but on their foreheads.
-Is there any other name Jesus could be talking about except Jehovah, the God of Israel and the God of all existence, Christ's God and Father?
+Is there any other name Jesus could be referring to except "Jehovah", the God of Israel, the God of all existence, Christ's God and Father?
 “It is a sign forever between Me and the sons of Israel; for in six days Jehovah made the heavens and the earth…” (Exodus 31:17), "And call no one father on earth, for one is your Father, the One in Heaven."
 (Matthew 23:9).
 These are only a few of Christ's inspired words that express the importance of God's name.

 Does it matter that men have changed what the Bible says?
 “You shall not add to the word which I command you, nor take from it…” (Duet 4:2).
 I’m sure all would agree that it does matter and that the Bible cannot be changed but as you can see, in most common Bibles, it has been changed.
-Almost all the use of God’s name has been changed to “Lord” or “LORD” except for 4 places in the King James Version and about the same for other versions, if it appears at all.
+Almost all the use of God’s name has been changed to “Lord” or “LORD” or "God" except for 4 places in the King James Version and about the same for other Bible versions, if it appears at all.
 Is this acceptable?
 Apparently yes, since no one except the Jehovah’s Witness’ read a Bible that still contains His name.
 Why is this not a concern in the Christian community?
-Most likely because they just don’t realize that it was changed, it isn’t spoken of from the pulpit, plus the only way to get a Bible with “Jehovah” used as it was originally written, is a Jehovah's Witness Bible, an Interlinear Bible (containing the Old Testament) plus an out of print Bible, the American Standard Version (still available on line as a download).
+Most likely because they just don’t realize that it was changed, it isn’t spoken of from the pulpit, plus the only way to get a Bible with “Jehovah” used as it was originally written, is a Jehovah's Witness Bible, and an Interlinear Bible (containing the Old Testament) plus an out of print Bible, the American Standard Version (still available on line as a download).

 in the fourth century a non-

-claims that God did all His work of Creation "through" His Son, Jesus, who was named
+claim in the New Testament that God did all His work of Creation "through" His Son,

 This is addressed in the paper called "Creator" within this site, but I ask one question

 now: If the Son of God has the same powers as His Father, being God's only-

-Its interesting to note that most all sermons I've heard through the years are centered around God's Son, Jesus, but if you read just the words of Jesus, you find His focus and emphases is on revealing His Father, ""Not everyone who says to Me, Lord, Lord, will enter into the kingdom of Heaven, but the ones who do the will of My Father in Heaven."
+Its interesting to note that most all sermons I've heard through the years are centered around God's Son, Jesus, but if you read just the words of Jesus, you'll find His focus and emphases is on revealing His Father, ""Not everyone who says to Me, Lord, Lord, will enter into the kingdom of Heaven, but the ones who do the will of My Father in Heaven."
 (Matthew 7:21), "so the crowds marveled, seeing the dumb speaking, the maimed sound, the lame walking, and the blind seeing.
 And they glorified the God of Israel."
-(Matthew 15:31), Jesus must have given His Father credit for these miracles He performed by His faith in His Father.
+(Matthew 15:31), Jesus must have always given His Father credit for these miracles He performed by His faith in His Father.
 "And answering, Jesus said to them, Have faith in God."
-(Mark 11:22), "Then Jesus answered and said them, Truly, truly, I say toy you, the Son is not able to do anything from Himself, except what He may see the Father doing; for whatever that One does, these things also the Son does the same way."
+(Mark 11:22), "Then Jesus answered and said them, Truly, truly, I say to you, the Son is not able to do anything from Himself, except what He may see the Father doing; for whatever that One does, these things also the Son does the same way."
 (John 5:19) and, "Jesus answered them, I showed you many good works from My Father.
 For which work of them do you stone Me?"
 (John 10:32).
-Christ revealed His Father, including His Father's name, "I revealed You name to the men whom you gave to Me out of the world.
+Christ revealed His Father, including His Father's name, "I revealed Your name to the men whom you gave to Me out of the world.
 They were yours and You gave them to Me; and they have kept Your word."
-(John 17:6) and there are many other verses like these, but it seems, somehow we've ignored them, despite Christ's effort to promote the importance of His Father, our Father, "Truly, truly, I say to you, The one who hears My words and believes the One who sent Me, has everlasting life, and does not come into judgment but has passed out of death into life."
+(John 17:6), and there are many other verses like these, but it seems, somehow we've ignored them, despite Christ's effort to promote the importance of His Father, our Father, "Truly, truly, I say to you, The one who hears My words and believes the One who sent Me, has everlasting life, and does not come into judgment but has passed out of death into life."
 (John 5:24).
-Remember, Jehovah is the originator of our Salvation, then Christ was commissioned to established Salvation with His personal blood for us.
+Remember, Jehovah is the originator of our Salvation, later Christ was commissioned to establish Salvation with His personal blood for us on the cross.

 Interlinear Bible Info.